Cothney Theresa Lasaracina

 Student, University of Leeds

 Hi!
-I’m Katya, a second-year English and French student at the University of Leeds and part of the 2025/26 Laidlaw Scholar cohort.
-This summer, I’ll be researching poetry in Leeds through the pre-defined project Distinctiveness in the Poetry Activity of the Leeds City Region.
-I’m originally from Russia but moved to Slovenia for political reasons when I was 15, so I’ve had a fair share of adapting to new places.
+I’m Katya, a third-year English and French student at the University of Leeds and part of the 2025/26 Laidlaw Scholar cohort, currently completing a year abroad at the University of Montreal.
+My research project topic this summer was titled ‘Distinctiveness in the Poetry Activity of the Leeds City Region’.
+I worked in partnership with the National Poetry Centre to conduct interviews with key stakeholders in the poetry scene, which allowed me to draw conclusions about the levels of connectivity and accessibility of poetry in Leeds.
+I’m originally from Russia but moved to Slovenia for political reasons when I was 15 and then to the UK at 19, so I’ve had a fair share of adapting to new places.
 Moving countries meant leaving behind everything I knew, including eight years of acrobatic gymnastics, but it also helped me become more open to change.
-Now based in Leeds and gearing up for a year abroad in Montreal, I see each new chapter as a chance to grow, connect, and tell meaningful stories.
+Currently on a year abroad in Canada, I see each new chapter as a chance to grow, connect, and tell meaningful stories.
 Outside of uni, you’ll probably find me at the gym (a post-acrobatics obsession), with my nose in a book, or planning my next trip—I’ve been to 34 countries so far and don’t plan on slowing down!

 Tess Hornsby Smith (she/her)